 No drama is more relevant to today’s global politics than Julius Caesar.
 Shakespeare’s Roman tragedy delves deeply into men’s motives—some moral, some self-interested—that lead inevitably to unintended consequences.
 As always, Shakespeare’s language soars and inspires as it explores people and politics.
-TICKETS
+SOLD OUT

 (FRI, MAY 5) FLANNERY O’CONNOR ~ A GOOD MAN IS HARD TO FIND

 Flannery O’Connor was a Southern writer whose novels and short stories depict man as a fallen creature who is offered grace.
 Her short story, A Good Man Is Hard to Find, illustrates many of the techniques and themes which characterize the typical O’Connor story.
 SOLD OUT

 (FRI, MAY 12) THE CAMBRIDGE FIVE